p-j-smith/lipyphilic/docs/reference/analyses.rst

 Flip-flop: :mod:`lipyphilic.lib.flip_flop`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This module provides methods for detecting flip-flop of molecules in a lipid bilayer.
+This module provides methods for detecting the flip-flop of molecules in a lipid bilayer.
 A flip-flop occurs when a molecule - typically a sterol - moves from one leaflet of a bilayer into the opposing leaflet.